Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Introduction

 However, perhaps the most important analytic technique introduced in this paper is the derivation of equilibrium approximation bounds using the {\em Chebyshev order inequality} (known also as the {\em generalized Chebyshev sum inequality}).
 To derive equilibrium approximation bounds for our dynamical system, we first derive an order preservation principle for our dynamical system which we then ``plug in'' the Chebyshev order inequality to obtain polynomial bounds on the number of iterations to approximately converge to a non-equilibrium fixed point or a maximum-clique equilibrium.

-Our main result in this latter direction is Theorem \ref{equilibrium_error_nonuniform} in Appendix \ref{Fixed_point_bound}, which applies to any symmetric bimatrix game and, therefore, its applicability is more general than the doubly symmetric games that are analyzed in this paper.
+Our main results in this latter direction are Lemma \ref{forever} (which is based on the inverse function theorem and the Hartman-Stampacchia theorem) and Theorem \ref{equilibrium_error_nonuniform} in Appendix \ref{Fixed_point_bound}, the latter applying to any symmetric bimatrix game and, therefore, its applicability is more general than the doubly symmetric games that are analyzed in this paper.
 In general symmetric bimatrix games, we cannot expect blanket convergence to a symmetric equilibrium strategy starting from any (interior) initialization: \cite{Daskalakis-SAGT} show that in Shapley's $3 \times 3$ symmetric bimatrix game the dynamics defined by using Hedge in each player position and computing the empirical average of each player's iterated sequence of strategies that ensues from the interaction diverge (under assumptions on the learning rate) for nonuniform initializations of play.
 For example, consider the symmetric game $(C, C^T)$, where

 which an extended form of Shapley's game.\footnote{We would like to thank an anonymous reviewer of a related submission for pointing out this example.} Figure \ref{Daskalakisetal} illustrates divergence of the sequence of averages from the uniform equilibrium starting from initial condition $(0.1, 0.2, 0.3, 0.2, 0.1, 0.1)$.
 This divergence phenomenon cannot manifest in Ariadne (because matrices are doubly symmetric and Lemma \ref{convergence} ensures convergence of the iterates to a maximum clique equilibrium).